aliang/google_contacts_api/README.markdown

 Copyright (c) 2011-15 Alvin Liang (aliang).
 See LICENSE.txt for further details.

-Some code based on a few bugfixes in lfittl and fraudpointer forks.
+* Some code based on a few bugfixes in lfittl and fraudpointer forks.

-Support for Google Contacts API version 3 fields by draffensperger.
+* Support for Google Contacts API version 3 fields by draffensperger.
+* Additional specs and empty GroupSet entry fix by Jeiwan.